 How to use

 Shiitake mushrooms should be cooked prior to eating.
-This variety only need 10-12 minutes cooking time.
+This variety only needs 10-12 minutes cooking time.
 When cooked, they release a garlic-pine aroma and have a rich, earthy, umami flavor (savoury or meaty).

-Although Shiitake mushrooms are a cultivated variety, their flavour and texture lends well in recipes calling for ‘wild mushrooms’.
-You can pair Shiitake with most meats (steak, chicken, duck, pork), fish (salmon, cod), asian greens, eggplant, rice, noodles, garlic, soy and chili.
-They can be sautéed, roasted, skewered and grilled …or boiled by adding to a soup or hot pot.
+Although Shiitake mushrooms are a cultivated variety, their flavour and texture lend well in recipes calling for ‘wild mushrooms’.
+You can pair Shiitake with most meats (steak, chicken, duck, pork), fish (salmon, cod), Asian greens, eggplant, rice, noodles, garlic, soy, and chili.
+They can be sautéed, roasted, skewered, and grilled …or boiled by adding to a soup or hot pot.

 - We grow our delicious mushrooms indoors in hanging bags on Oak hardwood, the mushrooms natural habitat, using Soy as nutrition